Cultural holiday in Lappeenranta

 Lappeenranta city centre

-The small size of the Lappeenranta city centre, affectionally known as the City, makes it easy to reach the shops, cafeterias and restaurants, simply by walking along the streets.
+The small size of the Lappeenranta city centre, affectionally known as the City, makes it easy to reach the shops, cafeterias, and restaurants, simply by walking along the streets.

 The charming city centre combines the old with the new, wood with steel, lindens, parks and stone paving.
 The Lappee Church of St Mary is nestled in the Maria Square, right in the heart of the City.
 The museums and monuments, in the City, lure visitors to travel back in time through the history of this border town.